 Internships at the American Library in Paris

-As a non-profit association, not funded by either the French or American governments, the American Library in Paris is unable to offer paid short term internships or offset the cost of transportation to/from Paris, or other related costs while in Paris including accommodations.
-However, the Library is able to provide a meal voucher for every 8 hours worked to help pay for lunch during the day.
+As a non-profit association, not funded by either the French or American governments, the American Library in Paris is unable to offer paid short-term internships.
+Long-term internships, those exceeding two months full time, are remunerated.
+Regardless of the length of your internship, the Library is unable to offset the cost of transportation to/from Paris, accommodation, or other related costs while in Paris.
+However, the Library does provide a meal voucher for every 8 hour work day and will assist in covering a portion of public transportation costs during the course of your internship.

-Due to the volume of applications generally received for open positions, only short-listed candidates will be contacted for an interview.
+Due to the volume of applications we receive, only short-listed candidates will be contacted for an interview.

-To apply, please complete the internship application below and upload a one-page cover letter and CV or résumé in the form.
-Questions may directed to internships@americanlibraryinparis.org
+To apply, please complete the internship application below and upload your one-page letter of motivation and CV in the form.
+Questions may be directed to internships@americanlibraryinparis.org.

 Internship Opportunities